israsecnet/israsecnet.github.io/_posts/2024-03-30-thm-valley-writeup.md

 tags: [valley, ctf]
 ---
 # Intro
-This box askes us to find a user and root flag, not much direction or hints.
+This box askes us to find a user and root flag, not much else in regards to direction or hints.